neptune-ai/neptune-fetcher/README.md

 - To filter experiments to return, use the `experiments` parameter.
 - To specify attributes to include as columns, use the `attributes` parameter.

-For both arguments, you can specify a simple string to match experiment or attribute names against, or you can use the Filter classes to construct more complex filters.
+For both arguments, you can specify a simple string to match experiment or attribute names against, or you can use the Filter classes to [construct more complex filters](#constructing-filters).

-> Fetching metrics this way returns an aggregation value for each attribute (by default, the last logged value).
-To fetch actual metric values at each step, see [`fetch_metrics()`](#fetching-metric-values).
+> Fetching metrics this way returns an aggregation value for each attribute.
+The default aggregation is the last logged value.
+>
+> To fetch actual metric values at each step, see [`fetch_metrics()`](#fetching-metric-values).

 ```python
 npt.fetch_experiments_table(